glo6al/glo6al/README.md

 - 👋 I'm Andrew!
 - 🏃 Passionate about health and wellness.
-- 🌱 Currently learning the ropes of all things web dev.
-- 👯 Looking to collaborate with other like minded people.
+- 👯 Looking to collaborate with other like-minded people.
 - 🤔 Open to help you get your project rolling.
 - 💬 Ask me about anything, I am always happy to chat.
 - 📫 How to reach me: towers.a@gmail.com